aritchie/blog/input/posts/shiny-geofencing.md

-Title: Geofencing with a pinch of Notifications - Shiny Style
+Title: Geofencing with a Pinch of Notifications - Shiny Style
-Published: 12/15/2019
+Published: 5/21/2019
 Tags:
     - Xamarin
     - OSS